 I have also gotten a chance to visit Leister and Cambridge in England.
 The peaceful cities fulfilled with culture, history, and knowledge.
 While appreciating the Gothic architectures, I was absorbed by the amount of effort the ancestors had put into.
 Knowing University of Cambridge was founded by a group of people from University of Oxford stimulates my incentive of visiting the latter in the future.
 Through the windows of trains traveling across the land of England, there are huge and verdurous grass lands everywhere where sheep, goats, and horses are enjoying their lives on.
 On tables of local restaurants, delicate food not only tastes yummy but also looks gorgeous.
 The only regret that I had after visiting these two glorious cities was the lack of time on exploring more.

 In the end, thank you for reading this blog and hope you all are doing well.
-My special thanks to Karen, my new first supervisor, who has been tremendously supportive during the past couple of months.
+My special thanks to Karen, who has been tremendously supportive during the past couple of months.
 Also, wish time could pass faster so that we would meet sooner in Prague this summer.